What is naturopathic medicine?

 What is the difference between Homeopathy and Naturopathy?

-a.
-Naturopathic medicine is based on the ancient philosophy of Hippocrates over 2400 years ago.
-Hippocrates, known as the founder of medicine, believed in the healing power of nature, in the body’s potential to heal itself with the use of rest, a good diet, fresh air and cleanliness.
+- Naturopathic medicine is based on the ancient philosophy of Hippocrates over 2400 years ago.
+Hippocrates, known as the founder of medicine, believed in the healing power of nature, in the body’s potential to heal itself with the use of rest, a good diet, fresh air, and cleanliness.
 Naturopathic doctors treat patients as individuals, and thus each treatment is specifically designed to stimulate their body to heal itself.
 There are seven basic modalities that are part of the Naturopathic Doctors treatment options.
-Hydrotherapy, Homeopathy, Botanical Medicine, Nutrition, Traditional Chinese Medicine, Physical Medicine and Lifestyle counselling.
+Hydrotherapy, Homeopathy, Botanical Medicine, Nutrition, Traditional Chinese Medicine, Physical Medicine and Lifestyle counseling.
 Additional modalities can be utilized through continued education.
-These modalities include Bowen Therapy, Intravenous Therapy, Craniosacral Therapy, Reike, to name a few.
+These modalities include Bowen Therapy, Intravenous Therapy, Craniosacral Therapy, Reiki, to name a few.

 What kind of education and training does a Naturopathic Doctor go through before being licensed?